CONDUCT OF EXAMINATIONS:

 Rule No. 9.1.

 A centre once allotted shall normally not be changed.
-However, in order to avoid real hardship, the Controller of Examination may, in exceptional cases not covered by these rules, allow change of centre, subject to the approval of the Chairman.
+However, in order to avoid real hardship, the Controller of Examination may, in exceptional cases not covered by these rules, allow change of centre, subject to the approval of the Chairperson.
 The local centre shall not be changed under any circumstances.

 Candidates may be permitted to change the examination centre if the candidate or his/her father or guardian has been transferred.
 The fact of transfer shall be certified by the Head of the office in which the candidate or his/her father or guardian is transferred.
 The fact of transfer shall be certified by the Head of the office in which the candidate or his/her father or guardian is employed.